 In this blog series, we attempt to tackle some of the key considerations you should consider when making workload placement decisions.
-This month, we’re talking with Derek DeHaan on cloud interoperability considerations when deciding the best execution venue for your workloads.
+This month, we’re talking with Derek DeHaan on interoperability in multi-cloud when deciding the best execution venue for your workloads.

-So, when we talk about interoperability, the most important consideration we hear from our customers is around cloud security.
+So, when we talk about interoperability in multi-cloud, the most important consideration we hear from our customers is around multi-cloud security.
 When tying workloads together across multiple platforms, it is critical to understand how the workloads and data can interact and traverse between those platforms in a secure manner.
 This includes the data and user/administrator access to ensure your data is protected.

 Another key consideration with interoperability is what sort of bare metal compute requirements does your organization have today and can those be fulfilled by the new platform of choice.
 What I mean by that is that customers today currently have legacy applications and hardware they’ve invested in, either in their own data center or in a colocation provider, and maybe those things are a year or so into a 3-year lifecycle.
 With a hosted private cloud option, if required (especially at OneNeck – I can’t speak for other providers), if you have those investments in hardware, we can bring that into our data centers and attach it directly to our private cloud while still giving you access over our backbone to the hyperscaler’s as well.

 What that gives you is the flexibility to go ahead and finish the usable life on that equipment before you make the full migration to a public cloud.
 Some of the hyperscale providers do not offer this as an option.
 So, if you have an appliance or a network device – something that cannot be virtualized or is not end of life – it’s important to know that you do have options to bring that equipment with you in some of the hosted private cloud scenarios and still connect it and use it for the rest of its usable life.